RunThrough

 Why use RunThrough instead of Voice Memos?

-On iPhone that is usually Voice Memos; on Mac it might be QuickTime, GarageBand, or whatever you already use.
+On iPhone that's usually Voice Memos; on Mac it might be QuickTime, GarageBand, or whatever you already use.
 Those tools are fine for a quick capture, but they were never built for practice as a loop.
-Your clips pile up with useless names, there is no side-by-side compare, and jumping from last week to today is a chore.
-RunThrough is one place to record, line up two takes, and hear what actually changed.
+Your clips pile up with useless names, there's no side-by-side compare, and jumping from last week to today is a chore.
+RunThrough is one place to record, put two takes side by side, and hear what actually changed.

 Why would I pay when my phone records for free?